SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_node_segment.md

   Acquired from the"ripples" metric name in the "UpstreamScQamChannelInfo" metric group from the Kafka topic.

 - **US TX Power AVG**: Calculated.
-Total TX power from US channels associated to the CMs connected to the node, divided by the total number of channels.
+Total TX power from US channels associated with the CMs connected to the node, divided by the total number of channels.

   Acquired from the"txPower" metric name in the "UpstreamScQamChannelInfo" metric group from the Kafka topic.